tgibson11/pysystemtrade/README.md

 GNU v3
 ( See [LICENSE](LICENSE) )

 Absolutely no warranty is implied with this product.
 Use at your own risk.
 No guarantee is provided that it will be profitable, or that it won't lose all your money very quickly, or delete every file on your computer (by the way: it's not *supposed* to do that.
 Just in case you thought it was).
 All financial trading offers the possibility of loss.
 Leveraged trading, such as futures trading, may result in you losing all your money, and still owing more.
 Backtested results are no guarantee of future performance.
 The owners of the project can take no responsibility for any losses caused by live trading using pysystemtrade.
 Use at your own risk.
-The owners of the project are not registered or authorised by any financial regulator.
+The owners of the project are not currently registered or authorised by any financial regulator.